WEEE-Open/weeelab-telegram-bot/README.md

 [![License](http://img.shields.io/:license-GPL3.0-blue.svg)](http://www.gnu.org/licenses/gpl-3.0.html)
 ![Version](https://img.shields.io/badge/version-0.1-yellow.svg)

-WEEE Open Telegram bot.
+WEEE-Open Telegram bot.

-The goal of this bot is to obtain information of who's currently in
+The goal of this bot is to obtain information about who is currently in the lab,
-the lab, who has done what, compute some stats and in general simplify
+who has done what, compute some stats and, in general, simplify the life of our
-life.
-And avoid more paper sign sheets.
+members...
+And to avoid waste of paper as well.

 All data is read from a  [weeelab](https://github.com/WEEE-Open/weeelab) log
 file, which is fetched from an OwnCloud shared folder.

 ## Installation

 Deployment of this bot has been tested only on Heroku: just connect the repo.

-For local installation, get Python 2 and run `pip install -r requirements.txt` to install dependencies.
+For local installation, get `python2` and run `pip install -r requirements.txt` to install dependencies.

-`bot` is the main program, and it requires some environment variables to
+`bot` is the main script, and it requires some environment variables to
 run:
 * `OC_PATH`: path of the file to read in owncloud (/folder/file.txt)
 * `OC_URL`: url of the owncloud server